 Chris has appeared as counsel before all levels of the courts in Ontario, and before the Federal Court of Appeal, British Columbia Court of Appeal, Supreme Court of Canada, and numerous administrative tribunals, including the Ontario Securities Commission.

 Chris is bilingual.
-Since 2008, Chris has served as an elected as a Bencher of the Law Society of Upper Canada.
+Since 2008, Chris has served as an elected Bencher of the Law Society of Upper Canada.